jrp2014/smuggler2/README.md

   that you may need to remove manually.
 Alternatively use the `MinimiseImports` option to remove them anyway.

-- Any comments in the import block will be discarded
+- Any comments in the import block will be discarded.
+Similarly, blank lines in in the import section will be discarded.

-- CPP files may not be processed correctly
+- CPP files may not be processed correctly (fixed?)

 - `smuggler` depends on the current `ghc` compiler and `base` library to check whether an import is redundant.
 Earlier versions of the compiler may, of